 Online research is on the rise.
-With 72% of planners saying they get most of their information from a venue’s website,1 your website needs to do more than showcase beautiful photos – it needs to help you convert event business!
+With 72% of planners saying they get most of their information from a venue’s website,1 your website needs to do more than showcase beautiful photos – it needs to help you events booking conversion to bring more business!
 Historically, venue selection required a lot of time and effort with RFP submissions, cycles of emails, venue visits, and rounds of proposal reviews.
 But this long process is in the midst of an evolution.
 Venues we’ve spoken with recently are seeing the event planning window shortening to as little as 6 – 8 weeks for large corporate events, with even shorter lead times for smaller board room style meetings.
 To support these shrinking lead times, venues need to provide more information to planners upfront before they ever get a chance to meet them.

 Our research shows that planners usually look at three venues before selecting one and ten pieces of information on average before getting in touch with a venue1.
 With the bulk of the shopping occurring before you even get a chance to interact with a planner, your marketing materials – especially your website – need to be informative, easy to navigate, and visually appealing.
 Beyond those pillars, you need to increase the number of qualified leads and decrease the friction to convert on your website.

-Increase qualified event leads by providing information
+Increase event booking conversion rate and qualified leads by providing the right information

 Planners are less interested in engaging in a long process for venue selection and instead are looking to make quick decisions.
 With that in mind, the way content is shared needs to change.
 It’s our job to provide planners the information they need to make a venue selection as early in the research process as possible while keeping them connected until they book.
 Considering 83% of planners look at room capacity1 and 62% of planners look at venue location on a map1, sharing important details will help planners self-qualify right from your website and decide if your venue is the right fit.